Elbanby/gcp-project-wide-ssh/README.md

  2- gcloud sdk

 ## Asumptions
-This script assumes you will generate/cp your RSA keys in the same directory as this script This script also assumes you have a service account available in the current directory with the `_sa.json` suffix
+1- This script assumes you will generate/cp your RSA keys in the same directory as this script 2- This script also assumes you have a service account available in the current directory with the `_sa.json` suffix 3- This script assumes you have already setup which project you would like to operate on using `gcloud config set project <project-id>`